wvlet/airframe/docs/airspec.md

 - [GitHub: AirSpec](https://github.com/wvlet/airframe/tree/master/airspec)
 - [Background and Motivation](#background--motivation)

-AirSpec uses pure Scala functions for writing test cases.
+AirSpec uses just `test("...") { ... }` syntax for writing test cases.
 This style requires no extra learning cost if you already know Scala.
 For advanced users, dependency injection to test cases and property-based testing are supported optionally.

 ## Features